Frequently Asked Questions

 What is Roundtable and who should attend?

-The District Roundtable provides an opportunity to gather with other unit leaders on a monthly basis and share suggestions and best practices for providing the best possible program for youth involved in scouting activities.
+The District Roundtable provides a monthly opportunity to gather with other unit leaders and share suggestions and best practices for providing the best possible program for youth involved in scouting activities.
 Separate Roundtable discussions for Cubs and Scouts BSA units take place on the second Thursday each month at 7:30pm at Thoreau Middle School in Vienna, VA.
 Any uniformed leader, Chartering Organization Representative or Committee Member is welcome.

 Our unit used to get a Roundtable Ribbon (for our flag) for perfect attendance during the year.
 Didn’t get one this year.